 Snap Camera is a free desktop application for Windows and Mac made by the creators of Snapchat.
 For Snapchat users, the app offers a familiar and impressive library of prebuilt lenses, filters and backgrounds that are sure to add extra enjoyment to your conference calls.
 You can choose from thousands of different virtual backgrounds and lenses, including classics made by Snapchat, and fresh designs created by Snap Camera users using the app’s free Lens Studio.
 When turned on during a conference call, Snap Camera replaces the input of your webcam with your selected lens or virtual background and streams the augmented video to call participants in real time.

 ChromaCam is a simple but powerful virtual background desktop application for Windows and Macs.
 With ChromaCam’s easy-to-use interface, you can quickly remove your background, blur it, add streaming effects or drop in PowerPoint presentation slides as your background.
 There is a free-to-use “lite” edition that lets you replace your background with a standard image or virtual green screen.
 With a ChromaCam Pro account you can customize your background and logos, unlock additional images and use PowerPoint content as a dynamic background.

 CamTwist is an application that lets you add special effects and filters to live video feeds.
 Currently available to Mac users only, CamTwist acts as a broadcast-quality video switcher, enabling you to create distinct setups or scenes that can be easily changed during a live call.
 While the software package includes a large selection of premade effects, it is also easy to create your own custom elements.
-If you’re a bit more tech savvy and ready to take your video conferencing experience to the next level, CamTwist is the perfect tool for you.
+If you’re a bit more tech savvy and ready to take your video conferencing experience to the next level then CamTwist is the perfect tool for you.

 5. XSplit VCam